Software-Engineering-Group-UP/RSE-UP/_sources/chapters/working_in_teams.md

 One of the problems in a synchronous meeting is the tendency of some people to speak far more than others.
-Other meeting members may be so accustomed to this that they don't speak up even when they have valuable points to make.\index{meetings!how to run}
+Other meeting members may be so accustomed to this that they don't speak up even when they have valuable points to make.

 One way to combat this is to give everyone **three sticky notes** at the start of the meeting.
 Every time they speak, they have to give up one sticky note.